GoogleCloudPlatform/microservices-demo/kustomize/components/google-cloud-operations/README.md

           env:
           - name: COLLECTOR_SERVICE_ADDR
             value: "opentelemetrycollector:4317"
-          - name: ENABLE_STATS
+          - name: ENABLE_METRICS
             value: "1"
           - name: ENABLE_TRACING
             value: "1"
 ```

-This patch sets environment variables to enable export of stats and tracing, as well as a variable to tell the service how to reach the new collector deployment.
+This patch sets environment variables to enable export of metrics and tracing, as well as a variable to tell the service how to reach the new collector deployment.

 ## OpenTelemetry Collector